 There are, of course, many limitations to the model.
 It is a cognitive model (as is required to make contact with behaviour), which restricts the neural plausibility of its design.
+In other models, these parameters have been linked with neural properties such as brain size, neural plasticity, and neurotransmitter levels (Cohen & Servan-Schreiber, 1992; Garlick, 2002; Thomas, 2016).
+However, these links are neither precise nor direct.
+Moreover, although a population was simulated, this is a far cry from simulating a given human population, where a vast range of empirical data must be brought together to constrain the actual genotypes and environments involved and their ranges of variation.
 Only a single system was modelled, so the target behaviour was relatively simple.
-The model did not tackle complexities such as the child's motivation, or gene-environment correlations where parents offer more stimulation to children who show early talent.
-Moreover, the implementation of SES presented here does not address the possibility that SES might affect brain development and function, rather than just levels of cognitive stimulation (Hackman, Farah & Meaney, 2010; see Thomas, 2017).
+The model did not tackle complexities such as the child's motivation, or gene-environment correlations such as where parents offer more stimulation to children who show early talent.
+Moreover, the implementation of SES presented here does not address the possibility that SES might affect brain development and function, rather than just levels of cognitive stimulation (Hackman, Farah, & Meaney, 2010; see Thomas, 2018).